 3. Geneva

-While most people in Geneva own their homes, there is ample opportunity for property investors, especially for its waterfront, hour proximity to Rochester and Syracuse, and year-round local events keeping the town’s residents loyal to its community.
+While most people in Geneva own their homes, property investors have ample opportunity, especially for its waterfront, hour proximity to Rochester and Syracuse, and year-round local events keeping the town’s residents loyal to its community.

 4. Schenectady

 Schenectady is home to over 60,000 people with an urban feel, and it ranks well for its liability, cost of living, and education offerings.
-Crime rates, however, are a little higher than comparable nearby urban centers.
+Crime rates, however, are slightly higher than nearby urban centers.

 5. Westbury